micr0-dev/lexido/README.md

 4. Optionally, move the Lexido binary to a location in your PATH for easy access.

 ## Running locally
-If you would like to run lexido complelty locally you can do that as of version 1.3!
-This is done via [Ollama](https://github.com/ollama/ollama), a tool for running large language models locally easily.
+If you want to run lexido completely locally you can do that as of version 1.3!
+This is done via [Ollama](https://github.com/ollama/ollama), a tool for easily running large language models locally.
 It does all the hard work of installing LLMs for you!

 You can install [Ollama](https://github.com/ollama/ollama) as follows: